Automatic Jenkins udpate using Shellscripts and Jenkins

 servlet container user.
 The basic idea is to provide a script that can be launched

-and run with webappsadmin
+passwordless with sudo and run with webappsadmin privileges by any

 other user on the system.
 This script will then check the current available